 I Hate To Say It – Why Bother Going to India?

-By the end of my travels around Sri Lanka, the group of bloggers I was with had the joke of Sri Lanka being “India Light.”
+By the end of exploring the many places to visit in Sri Lanka, the group of bloggers I was with had the joke of Sri Lanka being “India Light.”
 Upon reflection on this I had to go one step deeper and pose the question: “why go to India at all?”

 If Sri Lanka has all of the good things of India in a more compact and visitor friendly environment, why not just cancel your trip to India and spend a full month in Sri Lanka rather than splitting time between the two?